open5gs/open5gs/docs/_docs/guide/01-quickstart.md

 Enter the subscriber details of your SIM cards using this tool, to save the subscriber profile in the HSS and UDR MongoDB database backend.
 If you are using test SIMs, the details are normally printed on the card.

-**Tip:** This addition immediately affects Open5GS without restaring any daemon.
+**Tip:** Subscribers added with this tool immediately register in the Open5GS HSS/ UDR without the need to restart any daemon.
 {: .notice--info}

-#### Adding a route for the UE to have Internet connectivity {#UEInternet}
+#### Adding a route for the UE to have WAN connectivity {#UEInternet}
 ---

-In order to bridge between the PGWU/UPF and WAN, you must enable IP forwarding and add a NAT rule to your IP Tables.
+In order to bridge between the PGWU/UPF and WAN (Internet), you must enable IP forwarding and add a NAT rule to your IP Tables.

-**Note:** For the first time, it is a good condition if you do not have any rules in the IP/NAT tables.
-If a program such as docker has already set up a rule, you will need to add a rule differently.
+**Note:** For the first run, it makes things simpler if you do not have any rules in the IP/NAT tables.
+If a program such as docker has already set up a rule, you will need to add rules differently.
 {: .notice--danger}

 You can check your current IP Table rules with the following commands (these tables are empty):